Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Results

-For { \AccentCat{}}, \seamless--either used directly or inside a cascade--achieves the strongest performance on CommonAccent, outperforming both cascades and \voxtral\ by at least 1.5 \cometstrict{} on en-x.
-OWSM and most SpeechLLMs struggle to generalize across accents.
+For { \AccentCat{}}, \seamless---used either directly or inside a cascade---achieves the strongest performance on CommonAccent, outperforming both best cascades and SpeechLLMs by at least 1.5 \cometstrict{} on en-x.
+OWSM and most SpeechLLMs (except \qwenomni\ and \voxtral) struggle to generalize across accents.
 The ManDi results reveal that SFMs (Whisper, OWSM) and SpeechLLMs (Qwen2-Audio, Voxtral) are less biased toward standard Chinese, while cascades exhibit substantial bias toward the standard variety.
 These findings confirm that accent robustness is driven primarily by the speech encoder, with some SFMs displaying superiority depending on the languages.

-In { \CSCat{}}, cascaded Whisper, and especially Voxtral, achieve top performance.
+In { \CSCat{}}, cascaded Whisper, and especially \voxtral, achieve top performance.
 Despite both the cascaded Whisper and Voxtral leveraging Whisper as speech encoder, Whisper alone lags behind the other two paradigms, indicating that both encoder and decoder matter for code-switching, as proved by the lower results obtained by SFMs compared to their cascaded counterparts.

 For { \DisfluentCat{}}, Voxtral, DeSTA2, and Whisper cascades are the most robust to stuttered speech.
 Seamless, OWSM, and Phi-4-Multimodal show large degradations (43-75\difluentgap).
 Interestingly, DeSTA2 and Voxtral outperform Qwen2-Audio (having double and five times, respectively, \difluentgap), even though all three rely on the Whisper encoder, suggesting that robustness to disfluencies is not driven solely by the speech encoder, but also by how it is integrated into the LLM.